itzik1058/faraday/README.md

 Run `backup.sh` to stop the docker service, backup, and restart docker.

+## Adguard Home
+For initial configuration open a browser and connect on port 3000 (LAN only).

+Configure DNS settings in router LAN settings and point to the host IP, also do not enable advertising router's IP in addition to user-specified DNS.

 ## DuckDNS

 DuckDNS provides a free subdomain of `duckdns.org`.
 Create an account and choose a subdomain name, then copy your account token.